deviantcoder/lumen/README.md

 ---

+### ⚙️ Asynchronous Tasks (Celery + RabbitMQ)

+Background task handling is powered by **Celery** using **RabbitMQ** as the message broker, enhancing responsiveness and performance.
+- Image compression and resizing for posts and profile pictures.
+- Automatic deletion of user-uploaded media when a post or profile is deleted.
+- Sending an activation email upon user registration.

+---

 ## 🔌 RESTful API

 Lumen provides a robust REST API built with **Django REST Framework**, enabling easy integration for mobile apps, SPAs, or external services.
 All endpoints are secured via **JWT token authentication**.